murchandamus/bips/bip-update-process.md

 * Backwards compatibility -- BIPs must include a section describing any backwards incompatibilities and their severity.
   The BIP must explain how implementers/users should deal with these incompatibilities.
-* Reference implementation -- Where applicable, a reference implementation, test vectors and documentation must be completed before the BIP can be given status "Preliminary".
+* Reference implementation -- Where applicable, a reference implementation, test vectors and documentation must be completed before the BIP can be given status "Ready".
 Any or all of these can be provided either in the BIP or as auxiliary files.
 It is recommended to focus on specification and rationale before writing code.
-* Change Log -- A section to track modifications to a BIP after reaching Preliminary status.
+* Change Log -- A section to track modifications to a BIP after reaching Ready status.
 * Copyright -- The BIP must be placed under an acceptable license ([see BIP Licensing below](#bip-licensing)).

 #### BIP header preamble